intelligent-username/Tachion/data/README.md

 - Raw data will be stored in the `raw/` directory of this folder.
 These are stored in JSON and come straight from the data provider API.
 - Processed datasets are stored in the `processed/` directory.

+## Data Collection

+For any of the models, if we ever want to re-train it, we'll re-run the relevant `collector.py` script in the relevant subfolder.
+This will re-fetch data from the APIs and re-process it into CSVs.
+Also, the processed (feature-engineered) files will be converted to `.parquet` format for faster everything.

+## Equities

+- We call the TwelveData API to collect historical data
+- For inference, we use YFinance (since it's pretty reliable and fast), which we didn't use for historical data since it only goes back a limited time.

+## Crypto

+- We call the Binance API to collect historical data
+- For inference, we also use Binance API, since it's extremely good all-around.